 Importantly, Personal Property Assistance, Transportation Assistance, and Group Flood Insurance Policy are “SBA-dependent.”
 Applicants seeking this type of assistance must apply and be found ineligible for Small Business Administration disaster loans before those aspects of their ONA applications will be considered further, or have unmet costs remaining after SBA loan awards.

 If your area has been impacted by a disaster, consider taking FEMA appeal cases pro bono to help your community recover.
-FEMA assistance is typically some of the earliest financial help to arrive in a disaster impacted area.
-Getting FEMA assistance can be vital to preventing the damage from becoming worse and make recovery faster.
+FEMA assistance is typically some of the earliest financial help to arrive in a disaster-impacted area.
+Getting FEMA assistance can be vital to preventing the damage from becoming worse and making recovery faster.

 After a major disaster, it can be overwhelming for attorneys to know how to assist their communities.
 Learning a new area of law can be daunting, but your legal expertise in other practice areas can be just as helpful as a FEMA appeal.
 As discussed above, FEMA may rely on supplemental documentation for eligibility.
 Consider volunteering with your local legal services organization by taking on a probate or title clearing case, assisting a survivor in replacing lost documents, or an insurance case.